cycloptux/GiselleBot-Documentation/docs/source/terms.rst

 The owner(s) of the Bot(s) may not be made liable for individuals breaking these Terms at any given time.

 Any offensive, inappropriate, obscene, unlawful or otherwise objectionable content you may encounter within our Services shall be reported to us as soon as possible.
-We may act on such content (and on the inviduals uploading such content) at our discretion.
+We may act on such content (and on the individuals uploading such content) at our discretion.

 Exclusion Of Warranties